 At Whistle, we provide some of the best training in the world, using some of the most advanced techniques available today.
 Why?
-We believe that an educated SDR is destined for success.
+We believe that an educated SDR is destined to be successful.
 Investing in one’s education is all about the ‘long game’ and reaping the rewards down the line.
 We look at why education plays such an important role in the development of an SDR and the organization as a whole.

 A company should invest in the education of their staff.
 It not only results in a better, more polished team, but also shows employees that they have value to the organization and that they are worth investing in.
 That being said, it is not just the responsibility of the company to educate employees or encourage them to take up an educational path.
 Individuals should want to grow and develop in their roles.
 If the individual is comfortable in their role and shows no desire to grow, develop or engage in educational activities then it is safe to assume that they will resist any changes in the organization that go contrary to the status quo.
 (No matter how positive those changes can be in the long run!)